World Dream Bank

 - The Bell Curve by Herrnstein and Murray

 - A study of IQ in society.
-Accused of racism, the book actually argues that severe segregation by IQ & other standardized testing is only decades old, and advocates: nutritional programs for poor kids, flattening the wage spread on the grounds our society overpays the elite, and loosening elitist school policies.
+Accused of racism, the book actually argues that severe segregation by IQ & other standardized testing is only decades old and a bad idea; it advocates flattening the wage spread on the grounds our society overpays the elite, retaining affirmative action (though advocating a smaller boost to nonwhite SAT scores, around 50 points; now it can range up to 150), nutritional programs for poor kids, and loosening elitist school policies.

 - Burden Of Genius in US News & World Report Dec 15, 1980

 - This article publicized the problems of the severely gifted as opposed to the normally gifted.
 Most scathing example: a highly creative girl scoring IQ 177 who lived in a housing project.
 Parents and teachers colluded to suppress her imaginary playmate.
 They slowly succeeded in squashing first her creativity, then her test scores.
 She dropped out in 10th grade to care for her siblings.
 Today she says "I know Iím not very smart, but I'd still like to finish high school and go into nursing."

 - Buried Alive by Myra Friedman

 - The biography of Janis Joplin, or, what's a sixties girl to do with an IQ of 170?
 She started out as a painter, but soon figured out paint wouldn't win her fame.
 Music could.
 Even if a musician's life might kill her...